[W]e don’t half have a militant lot in our beloved SU.

 It took a few months (and many nagging emails) before the complaint was resolved.
 On May 12th, the outcome arrived in my inbox.
 Apparently the delay was due to the Students’ Union having

-…article does not have the intent necessary to be hate speech…However, the language used…does leave it open to interpretation as transphobic.
+…article does not have the intent necessary to be hate speech…However, the language used…does leave it open to interpretation as transphobic.10Quite how there could be an offence on my part without the requisite mens rea was not addressed.
 He decided to pass this particular buck on

 …to the University Dean for consideration.

-Two years on and with no response from the Deanery as of yet, I rather doubt this ever occurred.
-He also concluded that the complaint had nothing to do with my role on the JCR Exec., and that both of our claims of harassment were without merit.
+Two years on11Update 2020-07-04: Four years on… and with no response from the Deanery as of yet, I don’t know if this ever occurred, if the Dean closed the issue without further consideration, or what.
+The Investigating Officer also concluded that the complaint had nothing to do with my role on the JCR Exec., and that both of our claims of harassment were without merit.
 Most interestingly, looking back now, is the final proposed future action:

 LUSU Council to review the process concerning the provision of clearer rules of behaviour and responsibilities for part-time officers [to] provide those who believe an officer has contradicted these rules a clearer guide with which to evaluate and articulate their complaint.
-I do not believe anything ever came from this.
+I do not know if anything ever came of this.